MichaIng/DietPi/README.md

 ### FeatHub

-Vote for new suggestions, feature-, software- or image request, or add your own to our new FeatHub page:
+Vote for new suggestions, feature-, software- or image requests, or add your own to our new FeatHub page:

 [![Feature Requests](http://feathub.com/Fourdee/DietPi?format=svg)](http://feathub.com/Fourdee/DietPi)